Skip to content Go to the main menu Go to the search form Go to the footer menu

 How are venous diseases treated?

+Regular physical activity, such as walking or swimming, along with weight control, a balanced diet and cessation of smoking are among the various options available to patients for preventing the onset or progression of the disease.
 Treatments are available today according to the stage of the disease.
-Patient education, physical activity, elevating the legs and keeping weight in check can slow its progression.
+Patient education, physical activity, elevating the legs and keeping weight in check may slow its progression.
 Mechanical methods such as elastic compression stockings or socks can reduce the pressure of the blood on the valves.
 Use of venotonics can improve the symptoms associated with venous disease, as a complement to healthy lifestyle measures.
+Existing varicose veins are either surgically removed or sealed shut using radiofrequency or, laser, or the injection of a chemical solidifying agent (sclerotherapy)6.

 Photo of a woman with leg pain

-About Servier?
+About Servier

 Servier works alongside health care professionals and patients to better understand venous insufficiency and treat the symptoms.